python/cpython/Doc/library/dis.rst

       Exception representation on the stack now consist of one, not three, items.

-.. opcode:: LOAD_ASSERTION_ERROR
+.. opcode:: LOAD_COMMON_CONSTANT

-   Pushes :exc:`AssertionError` onto the stack.
-Used by the :keyword:`assert` statement.
+   Pushes a common constant onto the stack.
+The interpreter contains a hardcoded list of constants supported by this instruction.
+Used by the :keyword:`assert` statement to load :exc:`AssertionError`.

-   .. versionadded:: 3.9
+   .. versionadded:: 3.14

 .. opcode:: LOAD_BUILD_CLASS